-In addition, our ability to provide services in Ukraine may be impaired if we are unable to maintain key personnel within Ukraine, or our infrastructure within Ukraine is significantly damaged or destroyed.
+In addition, our ability to provide services in Ukraine may be impaired if we are unable to maintain key personnel within Ukraine, or our infrastructure within Ukraine, is significantly damaged or destroyed.
 We have experienced partial destruction of our infrastructure in Ukraine (about 15% of our telecommunication network has been damaged or destroyed, of which about 8.3% has been restored with approximately 5.6% of our telecommunication network currently not functional and located in the Russian-occupied territories).
 While we have thus far managed to repair most of our network assets that incurred damage in Ukrainian territory that is not under Russian occupation, as a result of the ongoing conflict between Russia and Ukraine there can be no assurance that our Ukrainian network will not sustain additional major damage and that such damage can be repaired in a timely manner as the conflict continues.
 In addition, with increased targeting of Ukraine's electrical grid, we have faced challenges ensuring that our network assets in Ukraine have a power source.
 Furthermore, we have developed and, in some cases, implemented additional contingency plans to relocate work and/or personnel to other geographies and add new locations, as appropriate.
 Our business continuity plans are designed to address known contingency scenarios to ensure that we have adequate processes and practices in place to protect the safety of our people and to handle potential impacts to our operations.
 Our crisis management procedures, business continuity plans, and disaster recovery capabilities may not be effective at preventing or mitigating the effects of prolonged or multiple crises, such as civil unrest, military conflict and a pandemic in a concentrated geographic area.
 The current events in the regions where we operate in Ukraine and where we derive a significant amount of our business may pose security risks to our people, our facilities, our operations and infrastructure, such as utilities and network services, and the disruption of any or all of them could significantly affect our business, financial conditions and results of operations, and cause volatility in the price of our securities.
 In addition, customer demand for our services in Ukraine may decrease due to the increase of Ukrainians emigrating from the war and the difficulties in using our services outside of Ukraine either as a result of roaming or the lack of compatibility with our network providers.
 Due to the nature of the conflict, we cannot assess with certainty whether such events are likely to occur, and such events may happen suddenly and without warning.
-In addition, we have experienced a decline in revenue generated from iMTR rates charged to Ukrainian customers due to policies implemented that eliminate roaming charges for Ukrainians in certain other countries and expect these policies and decrease in rates charged to Ukrainian customers to continue, with Ukraine and the European Union finalizing in April 2023 the arrangements for Ukraine's access to free roaming areas for 2024.